 Australia can make any cruise-lover fall head over heels in a flash.
 Sydney, the capital of the country, is bejeweled with an inspiring skyline and glimmering water bodies.
 Cruising past the famous landmarks of the city, like the Opera House, is sheer delight.
 If cruising is what you love, there is Parramatta River Cruise and Showboat Dinner Cruise.
 Just hop aboard and live the best life, my friend!

 Other ferry trips in Australia: Watsons Bay, Cockatoo Island, Darling Harbour, and Mosman

 How to reach Sydney: Sydney is an important tourist destination of Australia, and is well connected to major cities of the world.

 Best time to visit Sydney: September to May is an ideal time, owing to pleasant weather.
 However, if you’re looking for more peace, visit during September and November, post which the peak tourist season begins.

-3. Sip wine in Barossa Valley
+3. Barossa Valley Wine Tour

 Good wine gives good vibes, and that’s exactly why wine tasting in Barossa Valley is rated among best things to do in Australia.
 The region, along with being flecked with wineries, has farms and villages.
 The locals are very welcoming, and the warm hospitality will make you feel at home.